jrzaurin/pytorch-widedeep/README.md

 Once you have:

-1. Download adult and airbnb listings dataset
+1. Download adult and airbnb listings dataset and place them in `data/adult/` and `data/airbnb` respectively
-2. run `python airbnb_data_preprocessing.py`
+2. run: `python airbnb_data_preprocessing.py`
-3. run `python download_images.py`
+3. run: `python download_images.py`

+Again, remember, this last step will take some time.

 your data directory will look like (`tree data -L 2`):